-A free leadership awareness workshop will take place on October 27, 2018 at St. Episcopal Church at 301 St. Thomas Road, Lancaster.
+The first workshop of a 3-part training series entitled “Equipping Faith Leaders” will be held on October 27, 2018 at St. Thomas Episcopal Church at 301 St. Thomas Road, Lancaster.
 Teams consisting of a clergy person and 2 to 3 lay leaders are invited to attend.
 Registration is required.
-The registration portal available on GOAL’s website at https://goalproject.org/
+Register at GOAL’s website https://goalproject.org/

 F.A.I.T.H.
 Initiatives: Additional Workshop Topics to Equip Ministries on Addiction Prevention

 GOAL can come alongside your team to provide additional educational support to equip and sustain your program/ministry.
 If you would like a GOAL trainer to provide education on any of the topics listed below, contact GOAL at 717-824-3310 or email: firstname.lastname@example.org.
 We look forward to working with you to bring healing to our community.

 - Addiction as a Family Disease – 6-hr workshop that can be divided into two 3hr sessions.
 In two 6 hr sessions, participants prepare and present their own Genograms.
 Participants receive booklet.

 - Addiction, Family Issues, Recovery and Healing – Special 3-hr training for clergy with Manual.
 Clergy keep Manual and pamphlets.